 · Housing stabilization

 · Transportation to the hospital or health center for patients and their families

 · Temporary screening facilities, additional staffing, equipment and supplies

 · Temporary lodging for homeless patients upon hospital discharge or clinic visit

 Your support is truly critical during these challenging times.
 By donating to Team BMC you are showing your commitment to the entire city of Boston.

 As always, BMC is grateful to John Hancock and the Boston Athletic Association for making Team BMC possible and for recognizing the unique role BMC plays in keeping Boston healthy and strong—particularly in the coming weeks and months.

-We can’t wait to see all our Team BMC runners this September!
+We can’t wait to support all our Team BMC runners virtually this September!
 Be safe and well.